phang98/kube-mcp-operator/README.md

 ## CI Artifacts

 The GitHub Actions workflow builds the sidecar Docker image and packages the Helm chart on each push.
-When changes land on `main`, a release is created that
+When changes land on `main`, a release is created using **python-semantic-release** which automatically bumps the version, updates the changelog and attaches:
-attaches:

 - `mcp-sidecar.tar` – the Docker image saved as a tarball
 - `mcp-operator-<version>.tgz` – the packaged Helm chart

-Version changes are tracked in [CHANGELOG.md](CHANGELOG.md).
-New releases are automatically tagged using semantic versioning when changes merge to `main`.
+Version history lives in [CHANGELOG.md](CHANGELOG.md) and is maintained by `python-semantic-release`.